factorhouse/slipway/README.md

 authentication flow.

-E.g. If your public URL is `https://tools.zcorp.com/kpow`, configure your proxy to map `/kpow/` directly to your Slipway server, and configure `{:slipway.security.oidc/redirect-absolute-uri "https://tools.zcorp.com/kpow"}` as your base URI.
+E.g. If your public URL is `https://tools.zcorp.com/kpow`, configure your proxy to map `/kpow/` directly to your Slipway server, and set `slipway.security.oidc/redirect-absolute-uri` to "https://tools.zcorp.com/kpow"`.

 Alternately, you could [match your context path and proxy sub-path](#match-context-path-and-proxy-sub-path).